pimcore/customer-data-framework/doc/30_OAuth-Server.md

   There is a Starter-Service called `UserInfo` though, when you want to request information about an User like Forename, Surname or Email-Address.
   This service can be configured with `pimcore_customer_management_framework.oauth_server.userExporter` to define what attributes should be read out of an User.

   You can use this service by calling `/cmf_oauth/userinfo` to get concrete information about an user.
-  Such a request could be done with `\GuzzleHttp\Client` for instance:
+  As an example, such a request could be done with a `\GuzzleHttp\Client`:

   ```php
   $httpClient = new \GuzzleHttp\Client();